AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/extending/experience-fragments.md

 The only additional configuration is to ensure that the components are [allowed on the template, this is achieved with the Content Policy](/help/sites-developing/page-templates-editable.md#content-policies).
 -->

-## O provedor de regravação do link do fragmento de experiência - HTML {#the-experience-fragment-link-rewriter-provider-html}
+## O provedor de reescrita de link do fragmento de experiência - HTML {#the-experience-fragment-link-rewriter-provider-html}

 No AEM, é possível criar Fragmentos de experiência.
 Um fragmento de experiência: